ThoenigAdrian/vscode_rust_hello_world/README.md

 Links provided seemed fine at the time i checked them.
 However I do not provide any guarantees about the safety of the provided links as of now and especially in the future.
+Only tested on Windows if there are issues with Mac/Linux and you know the solution please let me know.
+Then i will fix this.